duqiu699/1001-group4/README.md

   </ul>
 </details>
 # Introduction
+ For airlines, the most important thing is profitability.
+Therefore, they are committed to using various methods to enhance the benefits of their routes.
+This project aims to identify corresponding methods that can improve route profitability through different tasks.
 # Task 1

 In the following task, we will find an approciate aircraft model that achieve minimum cost for each scenario for the challenge assigned to our group.